cml87/SpringCore_111_forJenkins/README.md

 ```

 ### Singleton scope
-If a bean has Singleton scope, there will be only one instance per Spring container or application context.
-Not exactly one instance per JVM, because we may have more than one Spring container in our JVM.
+If a bean has Singleton scope, there will be only one instance per Spring container or application context, not exactly one instance per JVM.
+We may have more than one Spring container in our JVM.

 ## Bean lifecycle
 The bean lifecycle is a set of steps Spring performs for creating, using,